How Can a Hormone Imbalance Cause Anxiety?

 Hormonal imbalances caused by stress are a major influencer in heightening anxiety.
 Stress is known to fatigue adrenal glands and cause an adrenal imbalance in the body.
 This means that the body doesn’t produce adequate levels of cortisol to naturally regulate levels of stress, blood pressure and energy.
 Prolonged deficiencies and chronically elevated levels of stress hormones lead to adrenal dysfunction, often resulting in conditions of depression and anxiety paired with skin problems and even arthritis.

 The occurrence of hormonal imbalances will differ between individuals.
 If you are experiencing anxiety thought to be the result of hormonal imbalances, consult a health professional for more information on treatment options.
-Regular exercise, good nutrition and healthy sleeping patterns can help rectify hormonal disparities, while natural supplements such as turmeric (curcumin) and green tea are thought to help regulate hormone levels. -- Marcus has a degree in psychology, a master’s degree in health psychology and has worked within the NHS as well as private organisations.
+Regular exercise, good nutrition and healthy sleeping patterns can help rectify hormonal disparities, while natural supplements such as turmeric curcumin supplement and green tea are thought to help regulate hormone levels. -- Marcus has a degree in psychology, a master’s degree in health psychology and has worked within the NHS as well as private organisations.
 Marcus started psysci a psychology and science blog in order to disseminate research into bitesize, meaningful and helpful resources.

 Marcus has a degree in psychology, a master’s degree in health psychology and has worked within the NHS as well as private organisations.
 Marcus started psysci a psychology and science blog in order to disseminate research into bitesize, meaningful and helpful resources.